oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/archive.md

 The directory where a wallet can be stored for use with Oracle Platform Security Services.
 The file resource name is not specified in the model, and is assumed to be a single ZIP file in the archive at this location.

 #### `wlsdeploy/applications`
 The root directory under which applications are stored.
-Applications can be stored in the archive as EAR or WAR files, or expanded* under this folder.
+Applications can be stored in the archive as EAR or WAR files, or expanded under this folder.

+{{% notice note %}} Expanded application directories are supported after WebLogic Deploy Tooling release 1.6.2.
+{{% /notice %}}

 A sample expanded WAR application might have these entries:

 ```
 wlsdeploy/applications/myApp/index.jsp
 wlsdeploy/applications/myApp/META-INF/MANIFEST.MF